Senior Pet Health

 Dogs and cats are living longer and healthier lives thanks to more frequent veterinary visits and higher-quality pet foods.
 However, as pets live longer, the chances of them developing age-related diseases increases.
 Like elderly people, our animal companions can potentially develop arthritic changes, kidney disease, liver disease, heart disease, thyroid diseases, cancer, diabetes and more.
 As your pet ages, veterinary care becomes extremely important.
 Catching disease early can potentially prolong your pet’s life.

 One of the most important steps you can take to keep your senior pet healthy is to bring them to the veterinarian at least every six months for a comprehensive exam.
-Senior care starts with regular exams which help catch and delay disease and detect early problems like organ failure and arthritis.
+Senior care starts with regular exams that help catch and delay disease and detect early problems like organ failure and arthritis.